Choosing a forsythia

 To date, there is no variety of forsythia that produces flowers in any colour other than yellow.
 No matter how hard you search, you will only find forsythias with spring yellow flowers.

-Yellow flowers of Forsythia x intermedia, white and pink blooms of Abeliophyllum distichum and Abeliophyllum distichum ‘Roseum’
+Yellow flowers of Forsythia x intermedia, white and pink flowering of Abeliophyllum distichum and Abeliophyllum distichum ‘Roseum’

-Forsythias generally have simple, dentate deciduous leaves that are green in colour.
-However, they can sometimes be semi-evergreen depending on the species or the climate (regions with milder winters).
+Forsythias generally have a simple, dentate deciduous leaf that is green in colour.
+However, it can sometimes be semi-evergreen depending on the species or the climate (regions with milder winters).

-• Parisian mimosa ‘Citrus Swizzle’ features variegated green leaves with yellow and cream, turning red in autumn
+- Parisian mimosa ‘Citrus Swizzle’ displays variegated green leaves with yellow and cream, turning a red hue in autumn

-• Korean forsythia ‘Kumsun’ produces unique foliage that is green with strongly marked cream and yellow veins
+- Korean forsythia ‘Kumsun’ produces unique foliage that is green with strongly marked veins of cream and yellow

-• Parisian mimosa ‘Minogold’, like forsythia ‘Golden Times’, displays superb green foliage marginate with yellow-green.
-Sometimes, it takes on yellow or orange-red hues in autumn.
+- Parisian mimosa ‘Minogold’, like forsythia ‘Golden Times’, features stunning green foliage marginate with yellowish-green.
+Sometimes, it takes on yellow or orange-red tones in autumn.

 Be aware that some varieties of forsythia display beautiful autumn colours (yellow, orange, or purplish-red) before shedding their leaves for the winter period.
 Here are a few examples:

-• Dark green leaves blaze in late season for Abeliophyllum distichum: changing to yellow, orange-red, or purple-red.
+- Dark green leaves blaze in late season for Abeliophyllum distichum: turning yellow, orange-red, or purple-red.

-• Dark green cultivars of Forsythia intermedia ‘Lynwood’, ‘Gold Rausch’, and ‘Mindor’ change to orange and violet in autumn.
+- Dark green cultivars of Forsythia intermedia ‘Lynwood’, ‘Gold Rausch’, and ‘Mindor’ turn orange and violet in autumn.

 Forsythia koreana ‘Kumsun’ (photo wallygrom), Forsythia intermedia ‘Golden Times’ (photo Elektryczne jabłko) and forsythias in autumn (photo Barbara Eckstein – Flickr)